stakezone/nodemonitorsolana/README.md

 ### Issues

-Getting the timestamp from the `solana block-time`sometimes fails causing a `Block Not Found` error.
+Getting the timestamp from `solana block-time`sometimes fails causing a `Block Not Found` error.
 However, it is not a critical values and does not affect the purpose of uptime monitoring.
 Occasionally no `avgSlotTime` value can be calculated.

 As of time of writing, the TdS cluster produces some inconsistent timestamps that lead to wrong time calculations for the `elapsed` time.